zoecloe88/n3rd_game/assets/legal/terms_of_service.md

 ### Binding Arbitration
 - Any disputes not resolved informally shall be resolved through binding arbitration
-- Arbitration shall be conducted in accordance with [Arbitration Rules]
+- Arbitration shall be conducted in accordance with the rules of the American Arbitration Association
 - You waive your right to a jury trial

 ## 13. Changes to Terms